Therapy clinics are run before the academy training sessions listed below and are available to all players from U8s to U16s:

 Any player requiring a consultation or treatment must attend the clinic between these times and ensure they bring their training kit and boots with them.

 Our new policy states that every player that has been identified as needing an inhaler or any relevant medication, such as an epipen, must bring this/these to every academy training session or match.
-Here, the coaches and/or any duty medical staff will ensure that these items are present, removed from the player’s bags and are fully visible on pitchside or other training location.
-These items need to be fully and clearly labeled to allow myself, any duty medical staff and/or coaches prompt access to these if necessary.
+Here, the coaches and/or any duty medical staff will ensure that these items are present, located within the given clear plastic folder, along with their information card and are fully visible on pitchside or other training location.
+These items need to be fully and clearly labelled to allow myself, any duty medical staff and/or coaches prompt access to these if necessary.

 Please note that for our records, copies of any relevant medical documentation or correspondence must be supplied to the club at the earliest available opportunity.